 - Prep Time: 30 seconds

-I was scrolling Instagram one day and came across Miss 5th’s post.
-You can see that the concept is super simple — be the first team to connect 4 sticky notes in a row horizontally, vertically, or diagonally.
+- You can see that the concept is super simple — be the first team to connect 4 sticky notes in a row horizontally, vertically, or diagonally.
 My students loved it, especially when they could block!
 This is similar to tic-tac-toe but it allows for more than two teams.
 Idea is from Miss 5th.

-- To manage the excitement and some of the behavior, I would create handicaps for teams who were too rowdy.
-Example: if more than 1 student left their seat to move a sticky note, then I would remove one of their sticky notes (my choice) or I would add a sticky note to another team’s.
+- To manage the excitement and some of the behavior, I would create barriers for teams who were too rowdy.
+Example: if more than 1 student left their seat to move a sticky note, then I would remove one of their sticky notes.
 Using these types of tactics only has to happen once or twice before students internalize the expectations.
 Before you know it, the students who struggle the most are the ones policing other teams!

 - Materials: Either print or project a 100s grid.
 I found this colorful one here as a free download.

 This was my secret to review days!
 Review days tended to be a struggle for my students (and myself).
 I had 90 minute blocks, so playing a game for that entire time would get a little wild, but I needed something to keep students engaged the entire time — enter the hundreds grid.